 Like Gyudon and Katsudon, oyakodon is not only a long-time restaurant favorite but also a staple dish of Japanese households.
 Just as the name implies, everything about the rice bowl brings comfort and warmth.

 - One pan and one bowl meal.
-When thinking of easy weeknight meals, a one-pan and one-bowl meal is an ideal solution.
+It is an ideal solution when thinking of easy weeknight meals.
 Fewer dishes = easy cleanup!

 - Easy-to-access, pantry-friendly ingredients.
 Chicken, egg, and onion are standard ingredients in most cuisines.
 I usually have them handy in my refrigerator (or freezer for chicken).
-As for the condiments, if you cook Japanese or Asian food often, you most likely have dashi-making ingredients, soy sauce, mirin, and sake.
+As for the condiments, if you cook Japanese or Asian food often, you most likely have condiments and a dashi packet or powder.

 - No oil!
 The onions and chicken are simmered in a broth.
 There’s no frying with oil.

 - A satisfying comfort meal at home.
-You have tender chicken and a soft cooked egg over a fluffy bed of rice.
-The rice absorbs delicious dashi sauce and every mouthful is sweet-salty-savory.
+Tender chicken and a soft-cooked egg are served over a bed of rice.
+The rice absorbs delicious dashi sauce, and every mouthful is sweet, salty, and savory.
 Here you have it: a belly-filling, delicious comfort meal in one bowl.

-- Chicken thighs – I recommend thighs over breasts because fattier thighs are more flavorful, tender, and forgiving (not like dry, overcooked breasts).
+- Chicken thighs — I recommend thighs over breasts because fattier thighs are more flavorful, tender, and forgiving (compared to dry, overcooked breasts).

 - Sake – Drizzling a tablespoon of sake over chicken helps remove its gamey odor.